-In addition, the Reno A & E Model GT-200 has a Test Mode that thoroughly tests the detector module without the need for external test equipment.
-The Test Mode uses the microcontroller to verify the proper operation of the entire detector's input and output circuitry including switches, LEDs, and outputs.
+In addition, the Reno A & E Model GT-200 has a Test Mode that uses the microcontroller to verify the proper operation of the detector's controls and indicators (switches and LEDs).
 Each channel's loop oscillator circuit can also be tested to verify the correct frequency range in each of the four frequency selections.